← MRI Terms

 1. Patient and Exam Information

-Contrast is a dye given through an IV.
-It can help show infection, tumor, inflammation, scar tissue, or certain other problems.
-Many routine spine MRIs are done without contrast.
+Contrast is a dye given through an IV that can help show infection, tumor, inflammation, or scar tissue.
+Many routine spine MRIs are done without it.
+The “indication” is why the MRI was ordered — for example “low back pain” or “right arm numbness.”

 2. Technique